Sturgeon Bay

 Sturgeon Bay is an arm of Green Bay extending southeastward approximately 10 miles into the Door Peninsula at the city of Sturgeon Bay, located approximately halfway up the Door Peninsula.
 The bay is connected to Lake Michigan by the Sturgeon Bay Ship Canal.
 The Potawatomi name for Sturgeon Bay is "Na-ma-we-qui-tong".

 Origin

 The bay seems to represent the pre-glacial path of the Menominee River, with the valley deepened by glacial carving and then submerged into rising lakewaters.

 Bridges

 Three bridges cross the bay, including the historic Sturgeon Bay Bridge, and the recently finished Oregon Street Bridge.

 Fish

 Sturgeon Bay and Little Sturgeon (just to the south of Sturgeon Bay) are considered biodiversity hotspots because they support a large number of different fish species.

 Researchers collected viral hemorrhagic septicemia viruses from 184 different fish from 2003 to 2017.
-Two were found from 2007–2010 infecting smallmouth bass within Sturgeon Bay.
+Two were found from 2007 to 2010 infecting smallmouth bass within Sturgeon Bay.
 Each of them was a different variant of a type not found in the middle or lower Great Lakes.